 It is not without reason that we read this Scripture during Lent.
 Jesus’ situation allows us to look into our own hearts.
 Jesus’ acquaintances thought he had nothing new to say to them.

-Finally, the Lenten devotion wants to open your eyes and tell you that God very often speaks to you through other people.
+Finally, the Lenten devotion wants to open your eyes and tell you that God often speaks to you through other people.
 But your prejudices prevent you from hearing.
 Check if this is not the case with you.

 Prayer for Today